binark/query-predicate/README.md

 query.select(root).where(predicates.stream().toArray());
 ```

-The query above will find all the rows that have a _lastName_ that starts with "foo" (non case-sensitive) and have _birthday_ for today.
+The query above will find all the rows that have a _lastName_ that starts with "foo" (non-case-sensitive) and have _birthday_ for today.
 The query predicate doesn't take care about filters that have null value, they are simply ignored.
 So the query above will not use _id_ as a parameter.
-Anyway, if yoy want to perform a query with a null field condition, you should set the _isNull_ filter attribute to true
+Anyway, if you want to perform a query with a null field condition, you should set the _isNull_ filter attribute to true

 ```java
 StringFilter lastName = new StringFilter();
 lastName.setIsNull(true);
 ```
-This will find all records that have null value have lastName
+This will find all records that have a null value as lastName

 You can pass several conditions in a filter.
-When it happens, the converter treat those conditions with a **OR** operator
+When it happens, the converter treats those conditions with an **OR** operator

 ```java
 StringFilter lastName = new StringFilter();